AaryanRaina/ML-Project-Ad-Sales-Prediction-/README.md

 # Project Name : Prediction Using Multiple Linear Regression

 ## Project Objectives:
-In this project, I built and evaluated multiple linear regression models using Python, used scikit-learn to calculate the regression, while using pandas for data management and seaborn for plotting.
-The data for this project consists of the very popular Advertising dataset to predict sales revenue based on advertising spending through media such as TV, radio, and newspaper.
+For this project, I developed and assessed several linear regression models utilizing Python.
+I employed scikit-learn to compute the regressions, managed the data with pandas, and visualized it using seaborn.
+The dataset utilized in this project is the well-known Advertising dataset, aiming to forecast sales revenue by analyzing advertising expenditures across various media channels like TV, radio, and newspapers.

 ## Overview :
              * Build univariate and multivariate linear regression models using scikit-learn